w3cloud/cassandra-jom/README.md

 <li>In cassandra, it is efficient to update just the modified fields.
 Column level updates can be done, using updateColumn method.
 <li>Cassandra light weight transaction support.
 Inserts, updates and deletes can be done in batches.
 <li>Counter column support with @CqlColumn(dataType=DataType.COUNTER) annotation on any nemeric fields
 <li> Release 1.3.2 is a stable release.
-My project that uses cassandra jom is live and communicates to a 3 node Datastax Enterprise cassandra cluster, using SSL.
+The project that uses cassandra jom is live and communicates to a 3 node Datastax Enterprise cassandra cluster, using SSL.
 </ul>

 <h5>Maven Dependency</h5>